Frequently Asked Questions

 Project Overview and Goals

-Goal: To create a NestJS backend service that exposes an API endpoint to send MMS messages via the Sinch platform.
+Goal: Create a NestJS backend service that exposes an API endpoint to send MMS messages via the Sinch platform.

-Problem Solved: This service enables developers to programmatically send rich media messages (images, videos, audio, contacts, etc.) as part of their application's workflows, such as notifications, marketing campaigns, or user interactions, leveraging Sinch's MMS capabilities.
+Problem Solved: Programmatically send rich media messages (images, videos, audio, contacts) as part of your application's workflows – notifications, marketing campaigns, or user interactions – leveraging Sinch's MMS capabilities.

 sendmms

-action) designed for sending individual MMS messages with detailed configuration options. - TypeScript: Provides static typing for enhanced code quality, maintainability, and developer productivity.
+action) designed for sending individual MMS messages with detailed configuration options.@nestjs/axios

-: For managing environment variables and application configuration securely.class-validator
+: Manages environment variables and application configuration securely.class-validator

 &class-transformer

-: For robust request data validation and transformation.@nestjs/swagger
+: Provides robust request data validation and transformation.@nestjs/swagger

 Prerequisites:

-Let's initialize a new NestJS project and install necessary dependencies.
+Initialize a new NestJS project and install the necessary dependencies for Sinch API integration.

-Create a New NestJS Project: Open your terminal and run the NestJS CLI command:
+Create Your New NestJS Project: Open your terminal and run the NestJS CLI command:

 Choose your preferred package manager (npm or yarn) when prompted.

-Install Dependencies: We need modules for HTTP requests, configuration management, validation, and optionally Swagger and Prisma.
+Install Dependencies: Install modules for HTTP requests, configuration management, validation, and optionally Swagger and Prisma.

 @nestjs/axios